codejutsu1/laravel-paystack-transfer/README.md

     return redirect()->back()->withMessage($response['message']);
 }
 ```
-You can also add query parameters as an array:
+You can also provide query parameters as an array:
 ```php
 <?php